Textile Process Operator

 Skills and knowledge

-Textile process operators need to have:
+Textile process operators need to have knowledge of:

-- knowledge of textiles and the products being made
+- textiles and the products being made

-- knowledge of weaving, sewing and knitting methods
+- welding, weaving, sewing and knitting methods

-- knowledge of safety regulations
+- safety regulations

-- understanding of quality control methods
+- quality control methods

 Textile process operators: